slemanz/ADVANCED_EMBEDDED_C/TDD/starting/README.md

 production code is justified by a test, leading to a robust and well-tested design.
 Dependency injection not only enables testing off-target but also makes the driver more reusable and flexible.

+### Evolving the Interface and Implementation Through TDD